modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 parameter equation guess('r') = 'R'(guessPriority(1.1, 1), guessPriority(1.1, 0));
 ```

+Some details about the two argument `guess` variant:
+- Arrays have homogeneous prirority, represented by a single element (which could be a record).
+- If all members of a record have the same priority, the record constructor call can be replaced by a single value.
+- The record constructor names only for clarity, they are redundant and implementations just need to verify that they correspond to the expected structure.

 The two designs come with different advantages over one another:
 - `guess('r', 'R'(1, 0))` doesn't require the right hand side to be splittable into scalar record members.
 - `guess('r', 'R'(1, 0))` works well also in initial equations that are not in solved form.
 - `guess('r', 'R'(1, 0))` keeps the priority close to the variable it prioritizes.
-- `guess('r', 'R'(1, 0))` has the record constructor names only for clarity, they are redundant and implementations just need to verify that they correspond to the expected structure.
 - `guessPriority(1.1, 1)` doesn't require the funny `'R'(1, 0)` which is a record with only guess value priorities instead of the normal contents of the record `'R'`.
 - `guessPriority(1.1, 1)` keeps the priority close the expression it prioritizes.